dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you're waiting, review the [Apache Spark Pool Configurations](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-pool-configurations) article in the Azure Synapse Analytics documentation.
+While you're waiting, review the [dedicated SQL pool (formery SQL DW) in Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-overview-what-is) article in the Azure Synapse Analytics documentation.

 ## View and Navigate Synapse Workspace